yfaway/openhab-rules/README.md

 # Todos - Functionalities
 ## Text Alerts
-* Send a camera snapshot when motion is detected and system is in vacation mode.
-* Audio alert when someone is at the front door, if an owner is at home.
 * Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
 Can be used to send alert if there is higher than baseline energy usage and no one is home.
 * Water leakage.
 * Smart plugs turned on while in vacation mode.
 * Sensor battery is low.
-* Window is open (might indicate intrusion from basement windows).

 ## Control
 * Turn on/off main water valve.